{{ propApi.closeIcon }}

 8. Accountability for decisions

-• Planning system should provide clear accountability for the decision making processes and the decisions made on behalf of the community.
+• A planning system should provide clear accountability for the decision making processes and the decisions made on behalf of the community.

-• All planning decisions (zoning, subdivision, development) should be provided with a right of appeal to an independent administrative body.
+• All planning decisions (zoning, subdivision, development) should be provided with a right of appeal for the applicant to an independent administrative body.

 • The planning system should not allow multiple planning authorities or agencies to be responsible for overlapping requirements or the duplication of requirements and approval obligations.